opeomiwade/Notes-Taking-App/README.md

 - MongoDB Atlas: A fully-managed cloud database service.

 ## Installation
-Access deployed application at https://note-taking-app-b7zr.onrender.com
+- Access deployed application at https://note-taking-app-b7zr.onrender.com
+- or clone repo as requests might be slow duet to app being deployed on render free tier.